johnpfisk/shenanigans.lol/_posts/2016-01-27-stack-the-plastic-cups.md

 #mediaplayer: true
 image:
     thumb: shen-man-pic-001.jpg
+teaser: "What do you do after a boozy lunch when your coworker falls asleep at their desk?"
 ---
 What do you do after a boozy lunch when your coworker falls asleep at their desk?